 Increase in money mule activity among persons under 21

-Percent of financial institutions that cite a lack of resources to control
+Percentage of financial institutions that cite a lack of resources to control

-Mule accounts and money laundering remain a huge problem for financial institutions, but the problem remains largely unsolved.
-Money mules come in many forms, each with different goals and behaviors that require unique approaches to solve.
-Access the latest research from Aite-Novarica to learn what leading banks expect for future rates of mule activity, current approaches to managing the problem, and how they are mobilizing to address it.
+Access the latest research to learn what leading banks expect for future rates of mule activity, current approaches to managing the problem, and how they are mobilizing to address it.